Difference Between Thunder and Lightning

 What is Lightning?

-Lightning is the flash of light that we see across the sky during thunderstorms.
-It is a phenomenon where light energy is produced by the collision of the cumulonimbus clouds and other particles such as water droplets and dust in the sky.
+Lightning is the flash of light we see across the sky during thunderstorms.
+It is a phenomenon where light energy is produced by the collision of the cumulonimbus clouds and other particles, such as water droplets and dust, in the sky.

 Lightning can also turn into a severe natural disaster when it occurs in extreme forms.

-Light travels at a very high speed therefore during a thunderstorm we always witness lightning before the thunder is heard.
-It is the flash of electricity that has an excruciating temperature ranging up to 54000 degrees Fahrenheit.
+Light travels at a very high speed; therefore, we constantly witness lightning before the thunder is heard during a thunderstorm.
+The flash of electricity has an excruciating temperature ranging up to 54000 degrees Fahrenheit.

-It can result in heavy destruction of the tall buildings, towers, objects, etc. It happens because lightning has a high speed and it takes its fastest to the ground.
+It can result in the heavy destruction of tall buildings, towers, objects, etc. It happens because lightning has a high speed and takes its fastest to the ground.

 lightning